insanj/Style/Objective-C.md

 	_active = NO;
 	_quickReplyToolbarTitles = @[@"Reply", @"Ignore", @"Read"];

-This makes the origin of the variables transparent, and forces local method usage to conform to the same styles as external method usage:
+This makes the origin of the variables transparent, and forces local method usage to conform to the same styles as external method usage.

 	[self myOwnGetter] ≡ [friend hisOwnGetter]
 	_myOwnProperty ≡ friend.hisOwnProperty

+### Private Properties

+Whenever a property doesn't need to be accessed externally (and may benefit from hidden usage, such as ```UIViews``` in a complex level of abstraction), always utilize private properties over instance variables.

+In the ```.m```:

+	@interface JWCompositeView ()

+	@property (strong, nonatomic, readonly) FXBlurView *blurBackingView;

+	@end

 ## Methods